laibatahir27/laibatahir27.github.io/README.md

-# Project Title
+# Web Application Development Course

-A short description of my project.
+This repository contains all lab tasks completed as part of the Web Application Development (WAD) course.

 ## Features
-- Simple `index.html`
+- Basic `index.html` page for each lab task
-- Documentation in `README.md`
+- Styling using `style.css`